bythewaters/pizza-delivery/README.md

 # Secure pizza delivery

-## Tagline: "Freshly Baked Pizzas, Delivered Safely to Your Doorstep!"
+## "Freshly Baked Pizzas, Delivered Safely to Your Doorstep!"

 Welcome to our pizza delivery project!
 We offer a wide variety of delicious and freshly baked pizzas that can be delivered safely to your doorstep.
 Our platform provides a quick and easy ordering process, customizable toppings, fast delivery, and secure payment options.